branchwelder/web-technologies/resources/html.md

 # HTML Resources

-The HyperText Markup Language (HTML) is the standard markup language for documents designed to be displayed in a web browser.[^wikipedia] _HTML is a **markup language** not a **programming language**!_
+The HyperText Markup Language (HTML) is the standard markup language for documents designed to be displayed in a web browser[^wikipedia]. _HTML is a **markup language** not a **programming language**!_

 Breaking down the acronym[^newcode]: